ipnz/Docs/Policies/CheaperUniversalInternet.md

 - Four out of five New Zealand homes had access to the Internet.
 With about 1.7 million homes and 1.3 million connected, this implies 400,000 homes had no Internet connection (census data in 2013 calculated this as 421,152 households38).
 The main reason remains a lack of interest.
 However, this figure is steadily declining, while concern over cost has increased, deterring more than a third of households from getting connected.
 An estimated 200,000 households in 2012 were not accessing the Internet due to costs being too high or a lack of confidence, knowledge or skills.
 Further, some 69,000 households with more than 200,000 school-aged children were without access to the Internet.

-- Two-thirds of rural households had a broadband connection.
+- Two-thirds of rural households had a broadband connection.
 Conversely, one-third of rural households in 2012 did not.

 #### 3.2.3.
 Rural-urban, income divides